Skip to Content

 Spread the flour sack towel onto a flat surface.
 To prepare to make DIY handpainted napkins

 You will also need a flat surface to spread your paint.
-I used a few layers of wax paper for this.
+I used wax paper on several layers for this.

 Just to let you know, you may need several layers to prevent the paint from seeping through because you will roll over the paper several times.